This week I’m thinking about labels.

 This set of beliefs has made me, for most of my adult life, numb to my own distress.
 I often didn’t recognize pain at all, and automatically employed various coping strategies to deal with it.
 Sometimes it wasn’t until days or even weeks later I realized dimly I was distressed after a particular conversation or event, and then I felt shame about my distress.
 This is part of the dynamic that kept me with an abuser for years.
 I couldn’t really feel emotionally what was happening, even when I tasted blood.
 There was a disconnect.

 At some point it dawned on me that I have PTSD.

 I was academically injured and emotionally abused as a child in fourth grade math, which happened to be the year I was introduced to story problems.
 Before and after that time I successfully navigated beginning math, high school math, fractions, geometry, algebra and even a college semester of calculus and did just fine, all the while firmly convinced by the limiting belief that I couldn’t do math.
 I failed chemistry and physics in college, the first classes I’d ever failed in my life.
 Why?
 Story problems.
 I became suicidal and severely depressed and eventually dropped out of college, never to return.

-Well, the truth was I didn’t want to go to college in the first place, so I got a job, got married, and began an adult life.
+I got a job, got married, and began an adult life.
 I dealt with a paycheck, a bank account, a checkbook, bills, budgeting, taxes, credit cards and all the rest with no problem.
-But I still believed I couldn’t do math, and for years I had nightmares about getting on the wrong bus at school (they were identified by numbers) or forgetting my locker combination.
+But I still believed I couldn’t do math, and for years I had recurring nightmares about getting on the wrong bus at school (they were identified by numbers) or forgetting my locker combination.

 For me, living with PTSD is like living with hidden landmines.
 I go about my business feeling competent, efficient and organized, and then—WHAM!